Tenza/configurations/ArchLinux Installation/README.md

 Include conf/extra/httpd-ssl.conf
 Include conf/extra/httpd-vhosts.conf

-Now lets setup a virtualhost, but first we need to comment the existing one in:
+Now lets setup a virtualhost, but first, we need to comment the existing one in (this can also be done with the purpose of stopping owncloud from taking control of the port 80):

 > sudo nano /etc/httpd/conf/extra/owncloud.conf